-If cancer starts in the eye, this is primary eye cancer.
-If the eye melanoma starts elsewhere in the body and spreads to the eye, it is called secondary eye cancer.
+If cancer starts in the eye, it is called primary eye cancer.
+If eye melanoma begins elsewhere in the body and spreads to the eye, it is called secondary eye cancer.

-Eye cancer is usually secondary, and 9 out of 10 eye melanomas start in the skin.
+Eye melanoma is usually a secondary cancer, meaning that it begins in a different location in the body and spreads to the eye.
+In fact, around 9 out of 10 eye melanomas begin in the skin.

-Some patients may experience no symptoms, while others may have light flashes, blurring of vision, or see dark spots in their field of vision.
+Some people with eye melanoma may experience no symptoms at all.
+Others may have light flashes, experience blurred eyesight, or see dark spots in their field of vision.

 The following signs and symptoms are possible:

-- a dark spot in the iris that gets bigger
+- a dark spot in the iris, which may grow

-- a displacement of the eye within the eye socket
+- displacement of the eye within the eye socket

-- poor or blurry vision or loss of peripheral vision in one eye
+- a loss of peripheral vision in one eye

-There may also be floaters, or small specks or squiggles that move about in the patient's field of vision.
-Floaters may be seen more clearly when looking at a plain background, such as a blank wall.
-They may appear as tiny dots, circles, lines, clouds, or cobwebs.
+A person may be able to see floaters more clearly when looking at a plain background, such as a blank wall.
+They may also appear as tiny dots, circles, lines, clouds, or cobwebs.

-Floaters are common, especially as people age, and they do not necessarily indicate cancer.
+Floaters are common, especially as people get older.
+They do not necessarily indicate cancer.

-Rarely, pain in or around the eye can be a sign of eye melanoma.
+Rarely, pain in or around the eye can be a symptom of eye melanoma.